-If a pilot flame is not detected during the 'verify pilot' stage, or the main flame is not detected during the 'verify main burner' stage, the LMV will enter a 'Lockout' mode and a 'Flame Out' error will appear on the display screen.
+The MagnaTherm FT has a direct ignition system and does not use a separate pilot.
+A spark ignition is used to light the main burner at a pre-set reduced firing rate.
+If the main flame is not detected during the "verify main burner" stage, the LMV will enter a 'Lock-out' mode and a 'No Flame at Ign' error will appear on the display screen.
 If the maximum attempts for ignition has not been reached, the system will perform an automatic reset and the ignition sequence will be repeated.

-Note: Three attempts for ignition is standard before a 'Hard' lock-out occurs.
+NOTE: Three ignition retries is standard before a 'Hard' lock-out occurs.
 If a hard lock-out occurs, the system must be manually reset using the reset button on the display unit.
-CSD-1 units have a single retry attempt for ignition prior to a hard lock-out.
+CSD-1 units have a single ignition retry prior to a hard lock-out.
+For the reset to clear the lockout, there must be a call for heat and the safety circuit must be satisfied.